 Rev. Allen Ewing-Merrill

-In regard to his new work with The BTS Center, he said: “In this age of cultural and religious upheaval and uncertainty, The BTS Center is well positioned to focus on deeply compelling questions about what it means to lead faith communities for the 21st century.
-I am overjoyed to come alongside The BTS Center team in this pivotal moment, to explore how faith leaders and communities can play an important role in the renewal of human hearts, the establishment of justice, and the restoration of creation.”
+In regard to his work with The BTS Center, he says, “In this age of cultural and religious upheaval and uncertainty, The BTS Center is well positioned to focus on deeply compelling questions about what it means to lead faith communities for the 21st century.
+I am overjoyed to serve The BTS Center team in this pivotal moment, as we explore how faith leaders and faith communities can play an important role in the renewal of human hearts, the establishment of justice, and the restoration of creation.”

 To connect with Allen via email: email@example.com.